 - Are there large amounts of cash in circulation?

 - Who are your spouse’s lawyer and accountant?

 - Is there ownership of a business?
 Is it a cash business?

 - Has your spouse reported honestly on previous tax returns?

 Call Us for Dedicated Representation in a Divorce

 You need an experienced family law attorney to unearth hidden assets in divorce litigation.
 At the Law Offices of Sheryl R. Rentz, P.C., we can use our decades of experience to compel your spouse to provide information regarding marital assets to which you are entitled.
 For example, we can take the deposition of your spouse’s employer or payroll supervisor to find out about income and bonuses.
 A person being deposed must answer truthfully or risk a criminal charge of perjury.

 Divorce is a process, and Montco divorce attorney Sheryl R. Rentz will walk you through it, step by step.
 If you suspect that your spouse is hiding something, we can assist you in discovering concealed assets.
-Call us toll-free at (866) 290-9292 for dedicated advocacy.
+Call us at (610) 645-0100 for dedicated advocacy.
 Your initial consultation is free.